Zjx402/Kea2/README.md

 > Kea2 is inspired by many valuable insights, advices and lessons shared by experienced industrial practitioners.
 Kudos!

-# Deploy in virtual environment and understand Kea2
+# Deploy Kea2 in virtual environment and understand how Kea2 works.

 ## Installation